MicrosoftDocs/OData-docs/Odata-docs/webapi/query-by-dynamic-properties.md

 }
 ```

-### Use filter, orferby, select on dynamic property
+### Use filter, orderby, select on dynamic property

 #### Routing
 In the `SimpleOpenCustomersController`, add the following method: